Soham-2004/Soham-2004.github.io/_pages/about.md

 Work Experience
 ------
-A complete summary of my research projects can be found in the [publications](https://soham-2004.github.io/publications/) section, but over the years, I have primarily worked on interdisciplinary AI.
+Over the years, I have primarily worked on interdisciplinary AI.
 During the onset of the pandemic in 2020, I worked at the [MIT PathCheck Foundation](https://www.pathcheck.org/) as a Software Developer.
 I worked on using statistical modelling to study the spread of COVID-19 in different countries and the efficacy of different governmental measures.
 I also led research team of 20 to analyze global COVID control and monetary strategies as well as the vaccination credential issued by various countis.

 In addition, I interned at [IBM Research](https://research.ibm.com) in May 2021.
 I worked with IBM researchers and psychologists from EmancipAction - a foundation in Mumbai, India, that homes victims of human trafficking.
 I contributed towards building an AI-assisted framework, powered by IBM Watson, that allows young girls at Emancipation to converse with a mental health chatbot in Hindi, English and Kannada.